Honor Flight

 The sadness was prolonged this day when the Vietnam Memorial was revisited.
 That hallowed walkway of 57,000 names etched in walls of shiny granite, serving as a walkway for women, children, and now what might have been grandchildren of all those victims of such foolish actions of our leaders, such a time of slaughter and degradation of fine young men; a time of death, a time of mashing and smashing of our youths with no reason for such violence and no hope of retrieval of lost bodies and souls in the deltas of Southeast Asia.

 I was reminded of one of my patients who had been a lost soul until one Saturday afternoon, he rid himself of his Vietnam horrors by reliving the bodybag details he had made into the jungles of torture.
-I have written previously of his ablution of detail when he poured out his memories of soul losing detail.
-And on this Saturday afternoon, I looked at the 57,00 names on the walls of the Memorial of Vietnam.
+I have written previously of his ablution of detail when he poured out his memories of soul-losing detail.
+And on this Saturday afternoon, I looked at the 57,000 names on the Vietnam Memorial walls.

 We next visited the National Cemetery, where hundreds of thousands of servicemen now lie alongside Jack Kennedy’s Perpetual Flame.
 There, we viewed the Changing of the Guard.

-Then, a bus tour of the area, boarding of the return plane, somber thoughts and quiet talk, and finally takeoff, a flight of an hour and a half, interrupted by “Mail Call,”; an unexpected treat during which we received letters from our wife, children, friends and neighbors.
+Then, a bus tour of the area, boarding of the return plane, somber thoughts and quiet talk, and finally takeoff, a flight of an hour and a half, interrupted by “Mail Call,” an unexpected treat during which we received letters from our wives, children, friends, and neighbors.

-What an honor to have loved, to have served, and now to experience an honored Thank You.
+What an honor to have loved, to have served, and now to experience honor.

-JLA with family from DC - Rita Chucka, and son, Guardian for the Honor Flight, Tim Algiers
+JLA with family from DC - Rita Chucka, and son, Guardian for the Honor Flight, Tim Algier

 Previous